 - Place salt mixture inside of test tubes that can be sealed tightly with a cork.

 - Using twine, tie a sprig of rosemary or pine to the end of each test tube.

 Bonus Gift Packaging Idea:

-- Write “Rosebud Bath Salts” on a metal Grubby Tag and attach it to the bag with a safety pin.
+- Write “Rosebud Bath Salts” on a gift tag and attach it to the bag with a safety pin.
 Alternatively, you could use a larger tag, and write out the recipe or a personalized message: Sprinkle desired amount of salts into this jute bag before dropping it into your bath.

 Sorry, there are no reviews for this product yet.